Short-rate models with stochastic discontinuities: a PDE approach: Numerical results

 \subsection{Call option on $P_T(t, x)$}

 The derivation of the closed-form price of a call option on a ZCB under the assumption that the short-rate follows Vasicek-type dynamics with Gaussian stochastic discontinuities is detailed in Proposition \ref{affinecallprop}.
-From this point on, we focus our attention on the accuracy of the numerical approximation method, as the semi-analytic method yields results with an accuracy of the order of \(1e-10\) or even smaller.
+From this point on, we focus our attention on the accuracy of the numerical approximation method, as the semi-analytic method yields results with an accuracy of the order of $1\de-10$ or even smaller.
 Therefore, the semi-analytic method perfectly replicates the closed-form solution, when available, and can serve as a valid and easier to implement substitute for the closed-form price when the Green's function associated with the PDE in (\ref{eq:lastPDE}) is available.

 We simulate the same scenarios as in Section \ref{ZCBsimul}, with the same parameter values.
 The strike price is $K=0.5$, while the maturity of the ZCB is at $S=1.5$.
-Again, the finite difference approximation to the closed-form formula (\ref{affinecallpricefinal}) is obtained by the Crank-Nicolson scheme in the same computational domain as in Section \ref{ZCBsimul}, with $\Delta x= 0.005$ and $\Delta t= 0.004$.
+Again, the finite difference approximation to the closed-form formula (\ref{affinecallpricefinal}) is obtained by the Crank-Nicolson scheme in the same computational domain as in Section \ref{ZCBsimul}, with $\Delta x= 0.005$ and {$\Delta t= 0.002$}.
 The correctness of the PDE formulation and the precision of the discretization scheme are evident in Figures \ref{CallCASO2Gauss}, \ref{CallCASO3Gauss} and \ref{CallCASO4Gauss}, where the exact and numerical solutions are plotted together with their absolute and relative errors.

-The corresponding maximum (in time) average absolute and relative errors of the finite difference approximation in the inner region $[-0.5,1]$ for decreasing $\Delta x$ and $\Delta t= 0.004$ are shown in Table \ref{tab:CallOption}.
+The corresponding maximum (in time) average absolute and relative errors of the finite difference approximation in the inner region $[-0.5,1]$ for decreasing $\Delta x$ and {$\Delta t= 0.002$} are shown in Table \ref{tab:CallOption}.
 In all the examined cases, the numerical method converges to the exact price of the option.

-Finally, the case of a Call option on ZCB with discrete jumps is considered.
+Finally, the case of a call option on ZCB with discrete jumps is considered.
 The parameter values are the same as those mentioned above.
-In this case, the price of the derivative is no longer available in closed-form.
-Therefore, we assume the semi-analytic solution as a benchmark to validate the finite difference one.
+In this case, the price of the derivative is no longer available in \mbox{closed-form.} Therefore, we assume the semi-analytic solution as a benchmark to validate the finite difference one.
 The convergence of the finite difference approximation is evident in Table \ref{tab:CallOptionDiscrete}, where the average absolute and relative errors computed in the inner region $[-0.5,1]$ with respect to the semi-analytic solution at $t = 0$ are shown.